 Aero Vodochody Ae270 Ibis/Spirit

 Based on flight test results the original Ae270 was improved to create the Ae270HP.
 The external changes are not visible.
-Later small winglets were added, but it is unclear if this was standard on the HP version.
+Later small winglets were added, but it is unclear if these were standard on the HP version.

 While certification was obtained in Europe and United States, the aircraft was never put into series production.